A generation or two ago, our parents and grandparents viewed beef as a nutritious health food.

 This means that per 100g, beef contains eight times the amount of energy than broccoli.

-It is therefore apparent: per calorie, beef is substantially cheaper than broccoli – and probably every vegetable.
+In other words; per calorie, beef is substantially cheaper than broccoli.

 11. Beef is Very Simple to Make